Heroes (Sabaton album)

-Heroes is the seventh studio album by Swedish heavy metal band Sabaton.
-It was released on 6 May 2014.
+Heroes is the seventh studio album by the Swedish power metal band Sabaton, released on 6 May 2014.
 It is the first album to feature the new Sabaton line-up with guitarists Chris Rörland and Thobbe Englund, as well as new drummer Hannes van Dahl.
-It was produced by Peter Tägtgren in Abyss Studios.
-The artwork was made by Péter Sallai and the photos were created by Ryan Garrison.
-The first single To Hell and Back from their album was released digitally on 14 March 2014 and available on iTunes, Nuclear Blast, Amazon and Google Play.
-The second single Resist And Bite was also released digitally on 2 May 2014, available on iTunes, Nuclear Blast and Amazon.
+It was produced by Peter Tägtgren at Abyss Studios.
+The artwork was created by Péter Sallai and the photos by Ryan Garrison.
+The first single, "To Hell and Back", was released digitally on 14 March 2014 and available on iTunes, Nuclear Blast, Amazon and Google Play.
+The second single, "Resist and Bite", was also released digitally on 2 May 2014, available on iTunes, Nuclear Blast and Amazon.

 Pär Sundström said about the album's concept: "Well, I think this is a perfect concept for Sabaton.
 We decided to go for the idea to write about individuals instead of bigger battles.
 Individuals who we think basically went beyond their call of duty, put themselves into harm's way for the good of others".

 In an interview to the Brazilian Army's official blog, Sundström explained that the idea for the track "Smoking Snakes" came when he was doing some research for the album: "I tried searching for the word 'Helden', which means heroes in German.
 I then came across the story of the Drei Brasilianischen Helden (Three Brazilian Heroes) and, from that point on, we deepened our research and decided to write the track."
-On 17 April 2015, the Brazilian 14th Motorized Infantry Brigade Orchestra covered the song as a thanksgiving.

 Track listing

 All lyrics by Joakim Brodén and Pär Sundström.
-All music by Joakim Brodén, except "Inmate 4859" by Brodén & Peter Tägtgren, and "Soldier of 3 Armies" by Brodén & Thobbe Englund.
+All music by Brodén, except "Inmate 4859" by Brodén & Peter Tägtgren, and "Soldier of 3 Armies" by Brodén & Thobbe Englund.